AndRossi/Kelpie/README.md

 As already mentioned, these scripts automatically replace the output files under `Kelpie/scripts/experiments` with the newly generated output files.
 So after running the script, is is sufficient to re-run the PDF generation script `reproducibility_environment.sh` to obtain an up-to-date PDF report.

+For the sake of completeness we include below detailed guides on how to manually run [End-to-end Experiments]() and [Minimality Experiments]().

 ### Additional Experiments